Wat Ming Muang – The Elephant Temple Chiang Rai

 Crouching Elephant Temple Chiang Rai

 The temple was built in Lanna style by Queen Ta La Mae Sri, King Mengrai’s wife as a memorial for his mother.
 Mengrai was the 25th king of Ngoenyang and the first king of Lanna.
-He established a new city, Chiang Mai, as the capital of the Lanna Kingdom Lanna Kingdom (an Indianized state centered in present-day Northern Thailand from 13th to 18th centuries).
-Wat Ming Muang is one of the oldest temples in the city and is as old as the city itself.
+He established a new city, Chiang Mai, as the capital of the Lanna Kingdom Lanna Kingdom (an Indianized state centred in present-day Northern Thailand from 13th to 18th centuries).

 Wat Ming Muang